mikolasan/mikolasan.github.io/src/markdown/science/cycle-gan-intro.md

 # or
 tf.__version__
 ```
+2.9 is [the latest version](https://www.tensorflow.org/versions) at the time of this writing.

 Just a reminder that there is a big difference between TensorFlow 1 and 2.
 They hate each other and many projects and tutorials still use version 1.
 I highly recommend do not try to upgrade projects from 1 to 2.
 Especially if you do not understand how the project works.
 Even their creators do not know how it works, so don't even try.

-## Fixing tensorflow_datasets
+### AUTOTUNE

 Are you still wondering why data scientist jobs pay so well?

-I run just the beginning in Python interpreter
+I ran in Python interpreter just the beginning of the tutorial, and it failed with an error.
+This code

 ```python
 """